August 30, 2024

 The album that this song opens, 1975's Horo, is a secret Hosono album.
 I mean, it's not all that secret, since Hosono produced it and Caramel Mama is the backing band.
 But it's most of the way to a Hosono Album That Never Was.

-What happened is, after Hosono House came out — and really, all throughout the Caramel Mama / Tin Pan Alley era the genres that Hosono gravitated to were funk and soul (see, for instance, the just-reissued, Hosono-produced Linda Carriere record).
+After Hosono House came out — and really, all throughout the Caramel Mama / Tin Pan Alley era the genres that Hosono gravitated to were funk and soul (see, for instance, the just-reissued, Hosono-produced Linda Carriere record).
 In fact, Hosono wanted the follow-up to Hosono House to be really heavy on precisely those genres.
 He wrote several songs in the funk and soul vein, but when he tried recording them, he discovered (or decided) that his voice didn't suit the material.
-He scrapped the album, feeling deeply disappointed, and for a while had no idea where to take his career next.
+He scrapped the album, feeling sorely disappointed, and for a while had no idea where to take his career next.

-Eventually the whole Tropical Dandy thing happened, and he was off on his next big adventure, but even as he was making that legendary Trilogy, every time he picked up a bass guitar, it was funk riffs he would play.
+Eventually the whole Tropical Dandy thing happened, and he was off on his next big adventure, but even as he was making that legendary Trilogy, every time he picked up a bass guitar, he'd find himself playing funk riffs.

-But Hosono didn't abandon the funk album dream, he simply outsourced it.
+Instead of abandoning the folk album dream, though, Hosono outsourced it.
 He felt that Kosaka's voice would succeed where his own had failed.

 And so we have Horo, the album.
 Of its nine tracks, two are new Hosono originals, another two are new Hosono/Matsumoto originals (!!!) (one of which is a musical rewrite of a song from the Apryl Fool record and simultaneously a lyrical rewrite of unrecorded Takashi lyrics originally set to music by Shigeru Suzuki), two are remakes of songs from Happy End's last record (one Hosono, one Suzuki), one is a remake of a song from Kosaka's first album, one is a co-write between Kosaka and his wife Eika Koh, and one is an early Akiko Yano song (!).